-- 3.10 As outlined in the methodology a windfall allowance is made within the deliverable five year housing land supply for development on sites of 3 homes and under below the SHLAA site size threshold and excluding garden land. - 3.11 This, in accordance with paragraph 48 of the NPPF, is based on compelling evidence and has been calculated based on trends over the last 11 years which indicate that on average since 2004/5 there have been 34 net completions per annum from sites of 3 units and under per annum excluding those on garden land.
-The number of net completions on sites of 3 units and under and the number on garden land which are excluded from the calculation of the windfall allowance are illustrated further in the following table and chart.
+- 3.11 Please see paragraphs 2.38 and 2.39 for the definition of 'windfall allowance'. - 3.12 In accordance with paragraph 70 of the NPPF (2018), this is based on compelling evidence and has been calculated based on trends over the current plan period which indicate that on average since 2012/13 there have been 38 net completions per annum from sites of 3 units and under per annum excluding those on garden land.
+The number of net completions on sites of 3 units and under and the number on garden land which, are excluded from the calculation of the windfall allowance, are illustrated further in the following table.